awexandrr/audioWhisper/README.md

 # audioWhisper
 Listen to any audio stream on your machine and print out the transcribed or translated audio.
 Based on OpenAI's [Whisper](https://github.com/openai/whisper) project.
+If you want to live transcribe or translate audio from a livestream or URL, you can find it [here](https://github.com/fortypercnt/stream-translator)

 ## Prerequisites